Knud Amundson

 Spouse Lived | 11 Apr 1844-12 Jun 1930 |

-Knud Hermandsen was born on July 13, 1836, in Vik parish, Sogn og Fjordane, Norway to Hermand Amundson and Guro Marcusdatter.
-The family immigrated to America in 1855.
+Knud Hermandsen was baptized on July 13, 1836, (birth date on grave marker is June 24, 1836) in Vik parish, Sogn og Fjordane, and emigrated with his parents and siblings to America in 1856.
 They first settled in Christiana, Dane county, WI.
 In 1859, they relocated to Nevada Township, Mower County, MN.

 The army listed Amundson as living in Nevada, MN, age 24, and unmarried.
 He enlisted for three years on January 29, 1862, at Nevada, and mustered at Madison, WI, on February 11, 1862, as a Private (Menig).
 He was then promoted to Corporal (Korporal).
 He was seriously wounded at Stones River, TN, and sent to the hospital in Nashville, TN, on December 31, 1862.
 He was sick in Stevenson, AL, on August 28, 1863, and transferred to the Veteran Reserve Corps on September 1, 1863.